kochis/FriendlyGhost/README.md

 > To download, visit the [releases](https://github.com/kochis/FriendlyGhost/releases) page.

+## Installation

+Place the contents of this repo in the `content/themes` directory of your ghost blog.

+You can do this either by cloning the repository directly

+From your ghost root folder:

+    cd content/themes
+    git clone git@github.com:kochis/FriendlyGhost.git

+Or by downloading and extracting the contents from [releases](https://github.com/kochis/FriendlyGhost/releases)

+## Setup

+### About Page
+This theme expects there to be an `about` static page.
+Create a new post with the title `about`, and check `Turn this post into a static page` in the post settings before publishing.

+### Snytax Highlighting
+This theme makes use of the [prismjs](http://prismjs.com/) library for syntax highlighting.
+If you want highlighting for a specific language, add that langauge (all lowercase) as tag for that post.
+As of right now, only once language can be used per post.
+(Ghost default styling will be used for code blocks if no tag is given)

 ## Copyright & License

 Copyright (c) 2014 Craig Kochis - Released under the MIT License.